 I was raised in Rome, Vienna, and Geneva and studied philosophy at the University of Turin and at the Pontifical Lateran University of Rome, where I obtained my PhD in 2006.
 The following year I was awarded the Humboldt Research Fellowship at the University of Potsdam for two years.
-After spending the spring semester of 2010 as a visiting scholar at Johns Hopkins University, I was appointed ICREA Research Professor first at the University of Barcelona and then at the Pompeu Fabra University, where I currently teach contemporary and political philosophy and supervise PhD students.
-I am also the founding director of the UPF Center for Vattimo’s Archives and Philosophy.
-In addition to an extensive speaking schedule at conferences, seminars, and art festivals, I often write for the New York Times, the Guardian, Al-Jazeera, and other newspapers.
+After a visiting scholarship in 2010 at Johns Hopkins University, I was appointed ICREA Research Professor at the University of Barcelona.
+Since 2015 I am ICREA Research Professor at Pompeu Fabra University, where I currently teach contemporary and political philosophy and supervise PhD students.
+I am also the founding director of the "UPF Center for Vattimo’s Archives and Philosophy."
+My writing has appeared in The New York Times, Al-Jazeera, and the Los Angeles Review of Books.

 My research focuses in three areas each of which has generated several authored and edited books and journals special issues.
-These areas are political, social, and aesthetic Continental philosophy.
+These areas are political, social, and aesthetic Continental Philosophy.
 I study each of these following the hermeneutic principle according to which Being is not an objective entity that philosophy must describe but rather the effect of interpretations.
 Following the work of Gadamer, Vattimo, and Rorty, I emphasize the ontological and political nature of hermeneutics in order to demonstrate the danger of dogmatic beliefs for religious and political practices.
 My next books and essays will explore “fake news” and “post-truth” in this so-called age of alternative facts to argue, as Bruno Latour said, that "facts remain robust only when they are supported by a common culture, by institutions that can be trusted, by a more or less decent public life, by more or less reliable media.”

-Key wordsPhilosophical hermeneutics, philosophy of religion, aesthetics, and political philosophy
+Philosophical hermeneutics, philosophy of religion, aesthetics, and political philosophy